 A university spokesperson did not comment as to whether YU and its contracted lobbying firms would oppose legislation mandating students be refunded their unused meal plan money.

 "I’m glad that this issue was brought to my attention,” said State Sen. Liz Krueger (D-Manhattan), who chairs the Senate Finance Committee.
 “We should be doing all we can to help make college more affordable.
 My office is reviewing current tax law and regulations — hopefully we can develop a solution that will allow both students and colleges to save money.”

 State Sen. Toby Ann Stavisky (D-Queens), chair of the Senate Higher Education Committee, will push the State Department of Taxation and Finance to “reconsider” the administrative regulations it has promulgated barring student meal plan refunds, according to her spokesperson, Sabiel Chapnick.

-Photo Caption: The Furman Cafeteria on the Wilf Campus
+Photo Caption: The Furman Dining Hall on the Wilf Campus

 Photo Credit: The Commentator